vinaydhegde/testdriven-site/src/_posts/blog/2018-07-09-running-flask-on-docker-swarm.md

 Let's look at how to spin up a Docker Swarm cluster on [DigitalOcean](https://m.do.co/c/d8f211a4b4c2) and then configure a microservice, powered by Flask and Postgres, to run on it.

 > This is an intermediate-level tutorial.
-It assumes that you a have basic working knowledge of Flask, Docker, and container orchestration.
+It assumes that you have basic working knowledge of Flask, Docker, and container orchestration.
 Review the [Microservices with Docker, Flask, and React](http://testdriven.io/) course for more info on each of these tools and topics.

 {% if page.toc %}
   {% include toc.html %}